Tytonidae: Hunting and feeding

 Hunting in twilight or at night, the barn owl can target its prey and dive to the ground.
-Its legs and toes are long and slender, which improves its ability to forage among dense foliage or beneath the snow, and gives it a wide spread of talons when attacking prey.
+Its legs and toes are long and slender, which improves its ability to forage among dense foliage or beneath the snow and gives it a wide spread of talons when attacking prey.
 This bird hunts by flying slowly, quartering the ground and hovering over spots that may conceal prey.
 It has long, broad wings that enable it to manoeuvre and turn abruptly.
 It has acute hearing, with ears placed asymmetrically, which improves detection of sound position and distance; the bird does not require sight to hunt.
-The facial disc helps with the bird's hearing, as is shown by the fact that, with the ruff feathers removed, the bird can still determine a sound source's direction, although without the disc it can't determine the source's height.
-It may perch on branches, fence posts, or other lookouts to scan its surroundings; and this is the main means of prey location in the oil palm plantations of Malaysia.
+The facial disc helps with the bird's hearing, as is shown by the fact that, with the ruff feathers removed, the bird can still determine a sound source's direction, although without the disc it cannot determine the source's height.
+It may perch on branches, fence posts, or other lookouts to scan its surroundings, and this is the main means of prey location in the oil palm plantations of Malaysia.

 Rodents and other small mammals may constitute over ninety percent of the prey caught.
-Birds are also taken, as well as lizards, amphibians, fish, and insects.
+Birds are also taken, as well as lizards, amphibians, fish, spiders, and insects.
 Even when they are plentiful, and other prey scarce, earthworms do not seem to be consumed.
-In North America and most of Europe, voles predominate in the diet and shrews are the second most common food choice.
+In North America and most of Europe, voles predominate in the diet, and shrews are the second most common food choice.
 In Ireland, the accidental introduction of the bank vole in the 1950s led to a major shift in the barn owl's diet: where their ranges overlap, the vole is now by far the largest prey item.
 Mice and rats are the main foodstuffs in the Mediterranean region, the tropics, subtropics, and Australia.
 Gophers, muskrats, hares, rabbits, and bats are also preyed upon.
 Barn owls are usually specialist feeders in productive areas and generalists in areas where prey is scarce.